Six Year Post-Tenure Faculty Review

 c. does not meet expectations; or

-9. Possible uses of the information contained in the report include the following:
+9. Possible uses of the information contained in the report and appropriate actions based upon the report include the following:

 a.
 The evaluation may be used to determine salary recommendations, nomination for awards, or other forms of performance recognition.